tlevine/radical-networks/thomas-levine-hypermediated-conversation-talk-proposal.md

 Thomas Levine is a dada artist who really likes to sleep.
-His interests in dada and sleep are largely a rebellion against his upbringing in America that involved many elements of the
-[Protestant work ethic](https://en.wikipedia.org/wiki/Protestant_work_ethic).
+His interests in dada and sleep are largely a rebellion against his upbringing in America that valued hard work and generally embodied the [Protestant work ethic](https://en.wikipedia.org/wiki/Protestant_work_ethic).
 When he isn't sleeping, he often develops experimental lifestyles and life-automation software in an effort to give himself more time to sleep.